The Edge: U2

-Other musical pursuits
+Other musical projects

 In addition to his regular role within U2, the Edge has also recorded with such artists as Johnny Cash, B. B. King, Tina Turner, Ronnie Wood, Jah Wobble, Holger Czukay, Jay-Z, and Rihanna.
 Through his working relationships with producers Brian Eno and Daniel Lanois, the Edge connected with Michael Brook (the creator of the infinite guitar) and collaborated with him on the score to the film Captive (1986).
-The soundtrack included the song "Heroine", the vocal of which was sung by a young Sinéad O'Connor.
+The soundtrack included the song "Heroine", the vocal of which was co-written and sung by a young Sinéad O'Connor.
+Larry Mullen Jr played drums on the track.

 The Edge has collaborated with U2 bandmate Bono on numerous musical projects outside of the group.
 They wrote the musical score for the Royal Shakespeare Company's London stage adaptation of A Clockwork Orange, which opened in 1990.
 The duo also wrote the eponymous theme song of the 1995 James Bond film GoldenEye, which was performed by Tina Turner.
 The Edge and Bono ventured into theatre again when they composed the music and lyrics for the musical Spider-Man: Turn Off the Dark, which opened in 2011.
 A single titled "Rise Above 1" by Reeve Carney, featuring Bono and the Edge, was released digitally from the musical's soundtrack.
 The music video was released on 28 July 2011.
 The Edge and Bono collaborated with Dutch DJ Martin Garrix on the song "We Are the People", which served as the official song of the UEFA Euro 2020 tournament and was released on 14 May 2021.

 The Edge wrote the theme song for seasons one and two of The Batman, which aired in 2004 and 2005 respectively.